 - DOG SHAMPOO MADE WITH USDA CERTIFIED ORGANIC OILS AND ESSENTIAL OILS: Our 100% non-toxic natural hypoallergenic pet wash is handcrafted in small batches using plant based vegan ingredients like organic coconut oil, organic lemongrass essential oil – a natural flea deterrent - and soothing aloe vera.
 You have our promise of no synthetic or artificial chemicals!
 A little goes a long way to get rid of that wet dog smell!

 There are two options as to where to bathe your dog, you can choose to bring your dog to professional groomers or you can bathe your dog yourself.
 Each option has its own pros and cons.

-When you bring your dog to professional groomers, your dog will get a whole package of treatment.
+When you bring your dog to a professional groomer, your dog will get a whole package of treatment.
 The groomers will clip their nails, express anal sacs (which you should exclude by request), trim near the eyes, and dry them off.

-Professional groomers service is a must for long-hair breeds such as Poodles, and Yorkies.
+Professional groomers’ service is a must for long-hair breeds such as Poodles, and Yorkies.
 And even if your dog is not long-hair breeds, I would still recommend bringing your dog to a professional groomer once in a while just for the sake of learning.
-There are so many tried-and-true techniques which you can learn from a single session with professional groomers.
+There are so many tried-and-true techniques that you can learn from a single session with professional groomers.